Sunrise Radio (Yorkshire)

 Sunrise Radio is an Asian radio station in Bradford, West Yorkshire, in the United Kingdom.

 Availability

-The station broadcasts 24 hours a day on 103.2 FM across Bradford & surrounding areas and on DAB Calderdale, Kirklees and Bradford (which includes Bradford, Huddersfield, Keighley) and Manchester.
+The station broadcasts 24 hours a day on 103.2 FM across Bradford and surrounding areas and on DAB Calderdale, Kirklees and Bradford (which includes Bradford, Huddersfield, Keighley) and Manchester.
 A feed is also available worldwide via the station's website.
 The station is also the first Asian radio station to link up with another station in another country; it partners with Sunrise FM in Pakistan to broadcast a daily show there.

 Broadcasting mainly to the region's ethnic minority communities, Bradford City Radio Ltd, trading as SUNRISE RADIO (Yorkshire) was formally launched on 9 December 1989.